G231 Martha Van Rensselaer Hall

-Qi Wang is Professor and Chair of Human Development at Cornell University.
+Qi Wang is the Joan K. and Irwin M. Jacobs Professor of Human Development in the College of Human Ecology at Cornell University.
 She holds a BSc in Psychology from Peking University, China, and a PhD in Psychology from Harvard University.
-She directs the Culture & Social Cognition Lab.
-Her research examines the mechanisms underlying the development of a variety of social-cognitive skills in the context of culture.
-Qi Wang has received many honors and awards, including the Young Scientist Award from the International Society for Study of Behavioral Development (2006), the Award for Distinguished Contributions to Early Research from the Society for Research in Child Development (2005), and the Outstanding Contribution to Research Award from SRCD Asian Caucus (2013).
-Her research has been frequently published in top psychology journals.
+She directs the Culture & Cognition Lab.
+Wang's research examines the mechanisms underlying the development of a variety of cognitive and social-cognitive skills in the context of culture, focusing particularly on autobiographical memory.
+Wang has also pioneered research to examine the impact of the Internet and social media as a cultural force on autobiographical memory reconstruction and the consequences for youth psychosocial functioning.
+Her research has been supported by grants from the National Science Foundation, National Institutes of Health, National Institute of Food and Agriculture, and National Natural Science Foundation of China.
+Wang frequently publishes in scientific journals and in volumes of collected works.
 Her single-authored book "The autobiographical self in time and culture" (Oxford University Press, August 2013) is regarded as the definitive work on culture and autobiographical memory.
+Wang is Editor-in-Chief of the Journal of Applied Research in Memory and Cognition.

 My research interests are at the intersection of cognitive and social development.
-Integrating developmental, cognitive, and sociocultural perspectives, my research examines the mechanisms underlying the development of a variety of social-cognitive skills, including autobiographical memory, self, future thinking, and emotion knowledge.
+Integrating developmental, cognitive, and sociocultural perspectives, my research examines the mechanisms underlying the development of a variety of cognitive and social-cognitive skills, including autobiographical memory, self, future thinking, emotion knowledge, and metacognition.
 I am particularly interested in how cultural beliefs and goals influence social cognitive representations and processes by affecting information processing at the level of the individual and by shaping social practices between individuals (e.g., sharing memory narratives between parents and children).

-Currently I am conducting studies to examine cultural effects on the perceptual, retention, and retrieval processes of episodic remembering; episodic future thinking in children and adults; autobiographical memory in the context of peer relations; and social-cognitive factors in the development of autobiographical memory in middle childhood (funded by NSF award# BCS-0721171).
-In addition, I have recently launched a new line of research to investigate the influence of social media on self and memory.
+Currently I am conducting studies to examine cultural effects on the perceptual, retention, and retrieval processes of episodic remembering; collective future thinking; temporal moral reasoning, memory through the COVID-19 pandemic as it relates to mental health, autobiographical memory in the context of peer relations, and the unique characteristics, functions, and mechanisms of autobiographical memory in our digitally mediated society.

-For more information, visit Culture & Social Cognition Lab.
+For more information, visit Culture & Cognition Lab.

 Wang, Q., Hou, Y., Koh, J. B. K., Song, Q., & Yang, Y. (2018).
 Culturally motivated remembering: The moderating role of culture for the relation of episodic memory to well-being.
 Clinical Psychological Science, 6(6), 860-871.